 Dry winters

-Winter in Namibia lasts from June to August.
+Winter in Namibia is from around June to August.
 The days are generally sunny and mild, with average temperatures ranging from 18°C to 25°C (64°F to 77°F) in most inland regions.
 However, as the sun sets, temperatures can drop significantly, sometimes reaching freezing levels, particularly in the desert regions like the Namib Desert or the Kalahari Desert.
-It is advisable to layer up and snuggle in for a cozy sleep.
-It’s still a good time to travel as you won’t encounter any rain.
+It is advisable to layer up and snuggle in for a cozy sleep or huddle-up around the camp fire.
 Winter nights in the desert will give you a chance to see a dazzling sky full of stars unlike anything you’ve ever seen before.
+And it’s still a good time to travel, since you won’t encounter any rain – and since there is no water readily available in the bush, animals have to come to man-made waterholes to drink, so you are sure to see a lot of action at the waterholes in private game reserves and national parks.
+If you don’t like the cold at night, stick to Namibia’s northern regions like the captivating Caprivi region.
+The higher north you venture during winter in Namibia, the milder the temperatures.

 Now you’re ready to conquer Namibia’s weather quirks!
 By understanding and preparing for the weather conditions, you can fully enjoy your time exploring the remarkable landscapes, encountering diverse wildlife, and immersing yourself in the rich culture of this beautiful country.
 So pack accordingly, stay warm during the desert nights, and create unforgettable memories in Namibia!